obonaventure/cnp3/book-2nd/protocols/tcp.rst

    - the address of the server
    - the port chosen by the client
    - the port chosen by the server
-   - TCP

- - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer, using a window-based protocol.
+ - The `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer, using a window-based protocol.
 In a TCP bytestream, each byte of the stream consumes one sequence number.
-Their utilisation will be described in more detail in section :ref:`TCPReliable`
+Their utilisation will be described in more detail in section :ref:`TCPReliable`.
- - the `Urgent pointer` is used to indicate that some data should be considered as urgent in a TCP bytestream.
+ - The `Urgent pointer` is used to indicate that some data should be considered as urgent in a TCP bytestream.
 However, it is rarely used in practice and will not be described here.
-Additional details about the utilisation of this pointer may be found in :rfc:`793`, :rfc:`1122` or [Stevens1994]_
+Additional details about the utilisation of this pointer may be found in :rfc:`793`, :rfc:`1122` or [Stevens1994]_.
- - the flags field contains a set of bit flags that indicate how a segment should be interpreted by the TCP entity receiving it :
+ - The flags field contains a set of bit flags that indicate how a segment should be interpreted by the TCP entity receiving it :

-    - the `SYN` flag is used during connection establishment
+    - the `SYN` flag is used during connection establishment.
-    - the `FIN` flag is used during connection release
+    - the `FIN` flag is used during connection release.
-    - the `RST` is used in case of problems or when an invalid segment has been received
+    - the `RST` is used in case of problems or when an invalid segment has been received.
     - when the `ACK` flag is set, it indicates that the `acknowledgment` field contains a valid number.
-Otherwise, the content of the `acknowledgment` field must be ignored by the receiver
+Otherwise, the content of the `acknowledgment` field must be ignored by the receiver.
-    - the `URG` flag is used together with the `Urgent pointer`
+    - the `URG` flag is used together with the `Urgent pointer`.
     - the `PSH` flag is used as a notification from the sender to indicate to the receiver that it should pass all the data it has received to the receiving process.
 However, in practice TCP implementations do not allow TCP users to indicate when the `PSH` flag should be set and thus there are few real utilizations of this flag.

- - the `checksum` field contains the value of the Internet checksum computed over the entire TCP segment and a pseudo-header as with UDP
+ - The `checksum` field contains the value of the Internet checksum computed over the entire TCP segment and a pseudo-header as with UDP.
- - the `Reserved` field was initially reserved for future utilization.
+ - The `Reserved` field was initially reserved for future utilization.
 It is now used by :rfc:`3168`.
- - the `TCP Header Length` (THL) or `Data Offset` field is a four bits field that indicates the size of the TCP header in 32 bit words.
+ - The `TCP Header Length` (THL) or `Data Offset` field is a four bits field that indicates the size of the TCP header in 32 bit words.
 The maximum size of the TCP header is thus 64 bytes.
- - the `Optional header extension` is used to add optional information to the TCP header.
+ - The `Optional header extension` is used to add optional information to the TCP header.
 Thanks to this header extension, it is possible to add new fields to the TCP header that were not planned in the original specification.
 This allowed TCP to evolve since the early eighties.
 The details of the TCP header extension are explained in sections :ref:`TCPOpen` and :ref:`TCPReliable`.

 .. _fig-tcpports: